redis/jedis/.github/CONTRIBUTING.md

 # Jedis Test Environment

-Jedis unit tests run with latest [Redis unstable branch](https://github.com/redis/redis/tree/unstable).
+Jedis unit tests run with the latest [Redis unstable branch](https://github.com/redis/redis/tree/unstable).
 Please let them prepared and installed.

 Jedis unit tests use many Redis instances, so we use a ```Makefile``` to prepare environment.